ggabriel96/opzioni/README.md

     It's also very closely related to the previous goal.
     We should be able to detect most errors at compile-time and provide decent diagnostics.

-1. **_Try_ not to repeat yourself.**
+1. **Don't repeat yourself.**

-    When specifying a CLI, if some information was already given to the library, that same information should not be needed again.
+    When specifying the CLI, if some information was already given to the library, that same information should not be needed again.
-    For example, if the type of an argument was already specified, the user should not be asked to tell the type again.
+    For example, the type of an argument is always known during setup, so the user should not be asked to inform the type when querying that argument.
-    Unfortunately that is very hard, so some places still require duplicate information.

 1. **Be bleeding-edge.**

-    This library requires C++20.
+    This isn't really a goal, but a fact: this library requires C++23.
-    That limits a lot its potential users, but also allows for the use of the new and powerful features of C++.
+    That limits a lot its potential users (so there are plans to at least go back to C++20), but also allows for the use of the new and powerful features of C++.
     It also helps to accomplish the previous goals.

 ## Disclaimer

 - This is a **personal project** with **no promise of maintainability** for the time being.

-    I started it to learn more about C++ and its new features.

-- Although it is *not* in *early* development, since I'm working on it for months and iterated over it many times, **it is not stable or production-ready**.
+- I have just rewritten the entire library, so **it is neither stable nor production-ready**.

-- There are **many unit tests missing**.
+- There are **no unit tests** (since the rewrite).

-- I frequently changed the interface of the library and I'm **not afraid of changing it radically again** if I think it would improve the UX.

-    Another example is the names of the `namespaces` and what is in them.

 - There is *a lot* of polish and optimization work to do.